Environmental dumping: Ocean dumping

 The most recent example of hazardous waste being dumped into the ocean occurred along Côte d'Ivoire in Africa in 2006.
 Hundreds of tons of waste product were dumped into the ocean from a ship by the name of Probo Koala.
 The ship was chartered by an international oil trader in the Netherlands.
-The incident precipitated a health crisis and impacted the health of 100 000 people in the vicinity.
+The incident precipitated a health crisis, affecting the health of 100,000 people in the vicinity.
 The oil trader (Trafigura) paid 200 million dollars to help with cleanup.
 The owner of the local company that was responsible for disposing the chemicals in various places was given 20 years in jail.

-In the European Union, new regulations on the shipment of hazardous and non-hazardous materials were implemented in 2007.
-According to the new regulations, the EU will no longer be able to export their hazardous wastes to developing countries that do not have the capabilities to deal with the waste in an environmentally friendly way.
-E-waste, such as computers, cannot be shipped to countries that are not in the EU or the European Free Trade Association.
-States and countries that are members of the EU or EFTA must conduct inspections periodically to make sure that all regulations are being followed and physically check containers to verify that the containers hold only what is authorized.
+New regulations on the shipment of hazardous and non-hazardous materials were implemented in the EU in 2007.
+These regulations state tat the EU will no longer be able to export their hazardous wastes to developing countries that do not have the capabilities to deal with the waste in an environmentally friendly way.
+E-waste, such as computers, cannot be shipped to countries that are not in the EU or the European Free Trade Association (EFTA).
+States and countries that are members of the EU or EFTA must conduct inspections periodically to make sure that all regulations are being followed and must physically check containers to verify that the containers hold only what is authorized.
 Finally, if the country that is taking the waste is unable to accept or dispose of the waste then the sender must pay to take their waste back.